justmobilesec/just-mobile-security-mobile-docker/README.md

 1. Download the git project.
 2. Build the docker container.
-2.1. sudo docker build -t my-reverse-engineering-tools .
+2.1. sudo docker build -t just-mobile-security-mobile-docker .
 3. Run the container
-3.1. docker run -it --rm -v $(pwd):/workspace my-reverse-engineering-tools
+3.1. docker run -it --rm -v $(pwd):/workspace just-mobile-security-mobile-docker

 After that you only need to use the docker image as the following example.